nqmn/adaptivepca/README.md

 # AdaptivePCA

-AdaptivePCA is a Python library introducing a novel approach to optimize Principal Component Analysis (PCA) for large datasets through an adaptive mechanism.
-By intelligently selecting the most suitable scaling method—choosing between StandardScaler and MinMaxScaler—and combining it with PCA, AdaptivePCA innovatively preserves the most significant information while reducing dimensionality.
-With a unique auto-stop feature that halts component selection upon reaching the specified variance threshold, AdaptivePCA ensures computational efficiency.
-This adaptive selection strategy enables efficient identification of the optimal principal components, positioning AdaptivePCA as a unique tool to enhance machine learning model performance and streamline data visualization tasks.
+AdaptivePCA is a Python library offering a novel approach to optimize Principal Component Analysis (PCA) for large datasets through an adaptive mechanism with minimal computational costs.
+It intelligently select the most suitable scaling method—choosing between StandardScaler and MinMaxScaler—and combining it with PCA, to innovatively preserves the most significant information while reducing dimensionality.
+With a unique early stop feature that halts component selection upon reaching the specified variance threshold, AdaptivePCA ensures computational efficiency.
+This adaptive selection strategy enables efficient identification of the optimal principal components, positioning AdaptivePCA as a unique tool to enhance machine learning model performance and streamline data preprocessing and visualization tasks.

 ## Features
 - **Adaptive Scaling Selection**: Dynamically selects between StandardScaler and MinMaxScaler to identify the most effective scaling method, optimizing information retention during dimensionality reduction.
 - **Automatic Component Optimization**: Automatically adjusts the number of principal components to achieve a specified variance threshold, preserving maximum data variance with minimal components.
 - **Efficient Parallel Processing**: Leverages parallel computation to accelerate scaling and component evaluation, enhancing performance on large datasets.
 - **Early Stop for Efficiency**: Stops further component evaluation once the specified variance threshold is reached, making the process computationally efficient.
-- **Seamless Integration**: Easily integrates into data science workflows, enhancing compatibility with machine learning pipelines and data visualization tasks.
+- **Seamless Integration**: Easily integrates into data science workflows, enhancing compatibility with machine learning pipelines and data preprocessing and visualization tasks.

 ## Installation